Taylor Correctional Institution

-The Taylor Correctional Institution is a state prison for men located in Perry, Taylor County, Florida, owned and operated by the Florida Department of Corrections.
+The Taylor Correctional Institution is a state prison for men located in Taylor County, Florida, owned and operated by the Florida Department of Corrections.

 This facility has a mix of security levels, including minimum, medium, and close, and houses adult male offenders.
 Taylor first opened in 1994 and has a maximum capacity of 1301 prisoners.

 The adjacent Taylor Annex opened in 2002 as a youth offender facility, then converted into a facility for adult males in 2005.
 It has a maximum capacity of 1409 inmates.

+Incidents

 In 2014 two correctional officers were charged with multiple felonies for ordering a Taylor inmate, David Powell, to be killed.
 Powell, who had threatened to expose the officers' lucrative smuggling operations, escaped two stabbings without serious injury.